Domain-Adaptive Full-Face Gaze Estimation via Novel-View-Synthesis and Feature Disentanglement: Domain Adaptation with Feature Disentanglement

 \subsubsection{Feature Swapping}

-Feature swapping losses are defined between image pairs with disentangled features swapped after passing through the encoder. \textbf{Feature exchange consistency loss} is introduced to enable the disentangling of the face appearances from the geometric gaze and head pose features.
-In detail, we swap the appearance embeddings between two samples $\bm{I}_1$ and $\bm{I}_2$ and decode them to $\tilde{\bm{I}_1}$ and $\tilde{\bm{I}_2}$.
-Then we constrain the gaze and head pose of them to be the same, as illustrated in the top of \Fref{fig:network}.
-The loss is formulated as
+Feature swapping losses are defined between image pairs with disentangled features swapped after passing through the encoder. \textbf{Feature exchange consistency loss} is introduced to enable the disentangling of the face appearances from the gaze and head pose features.
+Specificially, we swap the appearance embeddings between two samples $\bm{I}_1$ and $\bm{I}_2$ and decode them to $\tilde{\bm{I}_1}$ and $\tilde{\bm{I}_2}$.
+We ensure that $\tilde{\bm{I}_1}$ retains the head pose and gaze features of $\bm{I}_1$ while having the appearance features of $\bm{I}_2$.
+Similarly, $\tilde{\bm{I}_2}$ retains the head pose and gaze features of $\bm{I}_2$ while having the appearance features of $\bm{I}_1$.
+This process is illustrated in the top of \Fref{fig:network}, and the loss is formulated as